OpenMPT/openmpt/include/genie/docs/scripting-reference.md

 ### debugcmd(cmd)
 Specifies a command to execute when running under the debugger instead of the build target.

-**Note:** Not implemented for Xcode 3, where it must be configured in a per-user config file.

 **Note:** In Visual Studio, this can be overridden by a per-user config file (e.g. ProjectName.vcxproj.MYDOMAIN-MYUSERNAME.user).

 **Scope:** solutions, projects, configurations